Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 Let $\cM$ be a simple planar map with vertex set $\cV\cM$.
 We say that a collection $\cP = (D_v:v\in\cV\cM)$ of closed disks with disjoint interiors is a \textit{circle packing} for $\cM$, if two disks $D_v$ and $D_{v'}$ are tangent if and only if the vertices $v$ and $v'$ are connected by an edge.
 This gives an embedding of the planar map, with the vertices embedded at the centers of the disks and the edges are straight line segments connecting the centers of tangent disks.
 By the celebrated Koebe-Andreev-Thurston circle packing theorem, any finite simple planar map has a circle packing, and for disks triangulations, there exists a unique circle packing in the unit disk $\bbD$ up to M\"{o}bius transforms.
 For infinite plane triangulations, the existence of a circle packing is a straightforward consequence of the tightness from the Ring Lemma~\cite{RodinSullivan87} (Lemma~\ref{lem:Ring-Lemma}), and the uniqueness up to M\"{o}bius transforms was proved by Schramm~\cite{Schramm91}.
 In this case, there is a dichotomy: an infinite plane triangulation $\cT$ is \emph{circle packing parabolic} (resp.\ \emph{circle packing hyperbolic}), if there exists a circle packing $\cP$ for $\cT$, such that the union of all the faces and edges (a.k.a.\ the \emph{carrier} of $\cP$) is equal to the whole plane (resp.\ unit disk).
 In~\cite{HeSchramm-hy-pa}, it was further shown that, if the simple random walk on $\cT$ is recurrent, then $\cT$ is circle packing parabolic, while if $\cT$ has uniformly bounded degree and the simple random walk on $\cT$ is transient, then $\cT$ is circle packing hyperbolic.
 There are numerous applications of circle packings.
 For instance, circle packing is closely related to He and Schramm's work on the Koebe conjecture~\cite{HSKoebe}, and has played an important role on the proof of recurrence of random walks on random graphs~\cite{BenjaminiSchramm01,GNrecurrence}.
 See also~\cite{circlepackingbook,Nachmiaslec} for a comprehensive introduction on circle packing and related topics.

 A second natural way to embed random planar maps is through the Riemann uniformization theorem.
-Roughly speaking, for a triangulation $\cT$, one associate each face with an equilateral triangle and glue them isometrically along their edges to get a Riemann surface $M(\cT)$; see Section~\ref{pre:triangulation} for details.
-If $\cT$ is an infinite plane triangulation, there are again two possible cases, where the Riemann surface $M(\cT)$ is \emph{parabolic} (resp.\ \emph{hyperbolic}) if it is conformally equivalent to the whole plane (resp.\ the unit disk).
-As commented in~\cite{GRRiemann}, similar to the circle packing case, this is equivalent to the recurrence/transience of the Brownian motion on the surface $M(\cT)$.
-See e.g.~\cite{GRRiemann,Curienglimpse} for some works in this direction.
+Roughly speaking, for a planar map $\cM$, one associate each face of degree $p$ with a regular $p$-gon of unit side length and glue them isometrically along their edges to get a Riemann surface $M(\cM)$; see Section~\ref{pre:triangulation} for details.
+If $\cM$ has whole-plane topology, there are again two possible cases, where the Riemann surface $M(\cM)$ is \emph{parabolic} (resp.\ \emph{hyperbolic}) if it is conformally equivalent to the whole plane (resp.\ the unit disk).
+As commented in~\cite{GRRiemann,AHNR18unimodular}, similar to the circle packing case, this is equivalent to the recurrence/transience of the Brownian motion on the surface $M(\cM)$.
+See e.g.~\cite{GRRiemann,Curienglimpse,AHNR18unimodular} for some works in this direction.

 There exist a number of discrete conformal embeddings beyond the two discussed above, including the Tutte embedding, the Smith embedding \cite{bsst-smith}, the Cardy-Smirnov embedding \cite{HS19}, and the t-embedding/Coulomb gauge/s-embedding \cite{chelkak-icm,clr-t-emb,klrr-circle-patterns}.